Matt Tootle: Shrewsbury Town

 Tootle moved to Shrewsbury Town on a free transfer, signing a two-year contract on 16 June 2015.
 He made his debut on the opening day of the 2015–16 season against Millwall, and scored his first goal for the club in a League Cup second-round tie against Crystal Palace, but he did not feature again at first-team level following a defeat at Port Vale on 31 October.
 He was released from his contract one year early by mutual consent in June 2016.

 Notts County

 On the same day that he left Shrewsbury Town, Tootle joined League Two side Notts County on a two-year contract.

 He signed a new contract with Notts County at the end of the 2017–18 season.

 At the end of the 2019–20 season, Tootle was released by the club.

 Non-League

 On 25 August 2020, Tootle signed for National League North side Boston United.

 In February 2025, Tootle joined Northern Premier League Division One East club Brighouse Town.

+Tootle joined newly promoted Northern Counties East League Premier Division club Retford United for the 2026/27 season.